Maple Sugaring Goals

 If you want to learn more about HOPE's maple sugaring initiatives, then CLICK ON THIS LINK

 For many years now a range of students set out to tap maple trees on school property.
 Team Triumph has made making maple sugaring its' long-term stewardship project and their students are counted on to set up collection buckets on the north side of the school.
 The HOPE (hands on practical education) students take responsibility for setting up collection buckets on the south side of the building with kindergarten learning communities.
+They also tap trees in the maple grove in the North East section of the school property.
 Students learn about the collection equipment and how to select appropriate areas on the maple trees to tap.
 The older students get to drill holes into the trees and set the plastic taps and install the buckets.
 The pictures below are of Triumph students.

 Collecting the Sap